Missions Trip SupportRraising

 2. The team member must have sent out a minimum of 70 letters to friends and family requesting financial assistance.
 A list of these people needs to be provided to the Global Outreach Department.
 The team member must also have done telephone follow-up with these people.

 3. If at least half of the published trip cost has been raised through support, the Global Outreach Department will match the amount of personal funds contributed by the team member if he/she requests assistance.
-No more than one-quarter of the published trip cost will be paid by the Global Outreach Department.
+However, the Global Outreach Department will not pay more than one-quarter of the published trip cost.

 4. If a team member raises more than enough money for the published cost of the trip through support donations and/or personal funds, any excess can be used to reimburse the team member for certain trip-related expenses.
 These expenses could include passport, visa, and required immunization costs.
 Original receipts must be supplied for each item for which reimbursement is requested.
 No reimbursement can be made if Outreach funds were used to finance the published trip cost.